Dar-rius/nvim/README.md

 Working on Neovim configurations takes a lot of time, but also (I admit) a lot of patience.
 To avoid spending a whole day working on the editor's configurations, i used [melkey's configurations](https://github.com/Melkeydev/NvimConfig), which largely satisfied me.

-Cette configuration est accompagne du manageur de plugins [Lazy.nvim](https://github.com/folke/lazy.nvim).
+This configuration is accompanied by the plugin manager [Lazy.nvim](https://github.com/folke/lazy.nvim).

 ![alt text](./ressources/term.png)